HeNeArKrXeRn0/Python_Graphing_App/README.md

 ## Features

 - Load CSV files and plot graphs based on selected columns.
-- Customize graph titles, axis labels, and scaling factors.
+- Customize graph titles, axis labels.
-- Normalize data on the X and Y axes.
+- Normalize and scale data on the X and Y axes.
-- Set axis limits for both X and Y axes.
+- Set axis display limits for both X and Y axes.
 - Save graphs as PNG or SVG files.
 - Reset the application to its initial state.